gmacario/easy-build/build-yocto-genivi/README.md

     docker push <repository>

-## Creating a .VDI image for QEMU and VirtualBox
+## Creating images for external execution under QEMU, VirtualBox and VMware Player

 This works only for `MACHINE=qemux86`

 Review the `create_vdi.sh` script to adjust the configurable parameters, then run

     ./create_vdi.sh

+Follow the instructions displayed by the script for loading and running the images under:

+* qemu-system-i386
+* Oracle VirtualBox
+* VMware Player